 KFC to sell Beyond Meat's plant-based 'fried chicken' in the southern US

 Fast-food chains including McDonald's, Burger King, and Dunkin Brands have raced to add imitation meat products to their menus as Americans cut down on animal protein consumption.
-While those companies have rolled out imitation pork or beef patties, Yum Brands Inc's KFC is the first to launch plant-based "chicken."
+While those companies have rolled out imitation pork or beef patties, Yum Brands's KFC is the first to launch plant-based "chicken".

 The product is 80 calories per piece and looks a bit like a fried chicken nugget, with a sinewy texture designed to feel like chicken.
 It will be available next month in dozens of stores in and around Nashville, Tennessee, and Charlotte, North Carolina, the companies said.